mkleinma/Team_Project_ComputerVision/README.md

 run flask Backend with
 flask run --port=5001

-to keep job running after you disconnect your ssh session, run it with nohup flask run --port=5001
+to keep job running after you disconnect your ssh session, use screen command

 # Documentation
 The Backend revcieves a http request args for the columns and search words to be filtered.